We support women and girls in war and crisis zones

 3. Sexualised violence as a weapon of war

-The crimes committed against the Yazidi and other minority groups in 2014 by the so-called Islamic State are just the most recent chapter in the history of s sexualised wartime violence against women in Iraq.
-The UN, EU Parliament and many national governments have recognised the systematic genocide against the Yazidi and classed the acts of the IS as crimes against humanity.
-In particular this applies to the crimes against Yazidi women and girls.
-They have been abducted, raped and sold into slavery.
+The crimes committed against the Yazidi and other minority groups (such as Christians, Shabaks and Turkmen) in 2014 by the so-called Islamic State (IS) are just the most recent chapter in the history of sexualised wartime violence against women in Iraq.
+Thousands of women and girls were abducted, raped and sold into slavery.
+Some 2,800 women and children are still missing.

 4. Yazidi women and their children after the genocide